 In the vineyards.
-Alen eats his lunch in the shade of the same tree he would as a child when helping his grandfather in the prized Lucicia vineyard planted long ago.
+Alen eats his lunch in the shade of the same tree he would as a child when helping his grandfather in the prized Lučica vineyard planted long ago.
 Head pruned old vine Debit, it is the source of the premier white wine of Bibich and named after the vineyard.
-Located in the hills around the tiny village of Plastovo, Lucicia and Alen’s many other small plots benefit from the dry, sunny conditions that demand little spraying against molds.
-At night low pressure created by the nearby Adriatic draws cool air from the easterly mountains which dramatically reduces temperatures and imparts a freshness to the wines.
-Most vineyards are head pruned.
-All are low yielding between 1 and 2 kilo per plant.
-Harvesting is done by hand.
+Located in the hills around the tiny village of Plastovo, Lučica and Alen’s many other small plots benefit from the dry, sunny conditions that demand little spraying against molds or pests.
+At night, low pressure created by the nearby Adriatic also draws cool air from the easterly mountains, which dramatically reduces temperatures and imparts a freshness to the wines.
+Most vineyards are head pruned and all are dry farmed.
+Yeilds range between 1 and 2 kilo per plant, and all harvesting is done by hand.

 In the cellar.
 Grapes are delivered to the winery in small plastic crates.
-With the exception of the the fresh Debit all Bibich wines are fermented with native yeast, sometimes in stainless steel, sometimes in barrique and aged in barrel for 12 months or more.
+With the exception of the fresh stainless steel fermented Debit, all Bibich wines are fermented with native yeast, sometimes in stainless steel, sometimes in barrique, and usually aged in barrel for 12 months or more.
 Interestingly, Alen ages his white R5 Reserva and red R6 Riserva in American oak barrique.
 However, and despite the often overwhelming nature of this kind of wood, with Alen’s wines it’s more like a touch of salt to bring a dish to life.
 The integration is remarkable, unique in the region, and great with food.

 Read the report of a visit of the Bibich estate in Skradin in our blog.

 Ambra is a sweet wine made in the style of Dalmatian Prošek.
-It is typically produced from white grapes much in the style of the more fa... more >
+Typically produced from white grapes much in the same style as the more wel... more >

-Sorry, sold out!
 Lučica is Alen’s homage to his grandfather.
-The fruit is sourced from the single vineyard of old growth Debit his ... more >
+The fruit is sourced from the single vineyard of old growth Debit his grandfather planted ... more >